SoubhikP/Smart-expense-tracker-apprenticeship/AI_NOTES.md

 ## 2. What I validated, tested, or changed, and why

-- [FILL IN — describe running `pytest` yourself on a clean checkout, and whether all tests passed.
+- Describe running `pytest` yourself on a clean checkout, and whether all tests passed.
 Example: "I ran `pytest` after cloning to a fresh folder and all 10 tests passed."]
-- [FILL IN — describe manually testing the API, e.g. using the `/docs` Swagger UI or `curl`, to add an expense, filter by category, check the total, and delete an expense — and confirm the responses matched what was expected.]
+- Describe manually testing the API, e.g. using the `/docs` Swagger UI or `curl`, to add an expense, filter by category, check the total, and delete an expense — and confirm the responses matched what was expected.]
-- [FILL IN — any edge case you specifically checked, e.g. "I tested adding an expense with a negative amount and confirmed the API correctly rejects it with a 422 error, since `amount` is required to be greater than 0."]
+- Any edge case you specifically checked, e.g. "I tested adding an expense with a negative amount and confirmed the API correctly rejects it with a 422 error, since `amount` is required to be greater than 0."]
-- [FILL IN — any change you made to AI-generated code after reviewing it, even something small, e.g. renaming a variable, adjusting an error message, or changing the JSON file name.]
+- Any change you made to AI-generated code after reviewing it, even something small, e.g. renaming a variable, adjusting an error message, or changing the JSON file name.]